Green-Software-Foundation/if/src/builtins/interpolation/README.md

      - `method` - validates if the method is one of these methods: `linear`, `spline`, or `polynomial`.
 If the method isn’t provided, it sets to `linear`.
      - `x` and `y` should be arrays of numbers, the length should be equal, and elements should be ordered in the ascendant order.
+     - `input-parameter` - validates if the parameter is string.
+     - `output-parameter` - validates if the parameter is string.

    - Iterate through each input, and do corresponding validation and calculation.